networkoptix/tools/crash_analyzer/README.md

 ## Run Tests

-- Run all unit and functional tests: `python3 -m pytest`.
+- Run all unit and functional tests: `python -m pytest`.
+- NOTE: Normally all tests take up to 5 minutes to pass.
 - NOTE: Internet access to crash server and JIRA is required for `external_api_test.py`.

 ## Use Dump Tool manually

-- See: `python.exe dumptool.py -h`
+- See: `python dump_tool.py -h`

 ## Run Crash Analyzer and Monitor

 - Create config, see example in `resources/monitor_example_config.yaml`.
-- Run monitor from terminal: `python3 monitor.py <config>`.
+- Run monitor from terminal: `python monitor.py <config>`.
 - Keep an eye if it works, check logs from time to time :)